Catalog: Volume 45 U & G

 Telephone: (361) 825-5700

 Texas A&M University-Corpus Christi is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
 Questions about the accreditation of Texas A&M University-Corpus Christi may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Texas A&M University-Corpus Christi.

 The Athletic Training Education Program which offers a Master of Science degree with a Major in Athletic Training is accredited by The Commission on accreditation of Athletic Training Education (CAATE), 2001 K Street NW, 3rd Floor North, Washington, DC 20006, Phone: 512-733-9700 or Toll Free: 844-GO-CAATE.

 The Accounting and Business Master’s degree programs are accredited by AACSB International – The Association to Advance Collegiate Schools of Business, 777 South Harbour Island Boulevard, Suite 750, Tampa, FL 33602-5730; USA; telephone 813-769-6500; fax 813-769-6559.

-The baccalaureate degree program and the master’s degree program in nursing at Texas A&M University – Corpus Christi are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The master’s degree program in nursing and post-graduate APRN certificate program at TAMUCC is accredited by the Commission on Collegiate Nursing Education http://www.ccneaccreditation.org.

 The Doctor of Nursing Practice program at Texas A&M University – Corpus Christi is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).